-9.7 Checking and changing Q parameters
+9.8 Checking and changing Q parameters

-You can check $\ensuremath{\mathsf{Q}}$ parameters in all operating modes, and also edit them.
+You can check Q parameters in all operating modes, and also edit them.

-▶ If you are in a program run, interrupt it if required (e.g. by pressing the NC STOP key and the INTERNAL STOP soft key) or stop the test run
+► If needed, interrupt the program run (e.g., by pressing the NC STOP key and the INTERNAL STOP soft key), or stop the test run

-- ▶ To call the Q parameter functions, press the Q INFO soft key or the Q key - > The control lists all of the parameters and their corresponding current values. - Use the arrow keys or the GOTO key to select the desired parameter. - ▶ To change the value, press the EDIT CURRENT FIELD soft key, enter the new value, and confirm with the ENT key - To leave the value unchanged, press the PRESENT VALUE soft key or close the dialog with the END key
+- ➤ To call the Q parameter functions, press the Q INFO soft key or the Q key - The control lists all of the parameters and their corresponding current values. - Use the arrow keys or the GOTO key to select the desired parameter. - If you want to change the value, then press the EDIT CURRENT FIELD soft key, enter the new value, and confirm with the ENT key - If you want to leave the value unchanged, then press the PRESENT VALUE soft key or close the dialog with the END key

-All of the parameters with displayed comments are used by the control within cycles or as transfer parameters.
 If you want to check or edit local, global or string parameters, press the SHOW PARAMETERS Q QL QR QS soft key.
 The control then displays the specific parameter type.
 The functions previously described also apply.